defoe-code/defoe/docs/setup-VM.md

 spark-submit --class org.apache.spark.examples.SparkPi  --master local[8] --executor-memory 20G --total-executor-cores 4  $SPARK_HOME/examples/jars/spark-examples_2.11-2.4.6.jar 100
 ```

-While the application is running, it will appear in the screen several messages being one of the last ones the result "Pi is roughly 3.1434151434151434".
+While the application is running, it will appear in the screen several messages being one of the last ones "Pi is roughly 3.1434151434151434".
 See bellow:

 ```